mdn/content/files/en-us/mdn/writing_guidelines/writing_style_guide/index.md

 - **Links that are self-promotional or spam**: While a personal blog post, conference talk, or GitHub repository has value, linking to your own resources can create the appearance of a conflict of interest.
 Think twice before linking to resources that you have a business or personal connection with.

+  > [!NOTE]
-  > **Note:** If you have a business or personal relationship with the target of a link, you must disclose that relationship in your pull request.
+  > If you have a business or personal relationship with the target of a link, you must disclose that relationship in your pull request.
 Failure to do so may imperil your continued participation with MDN Web Docs.

   Sometimes such links are relevant and appropriate.
 For example, if you're the editor of a specification and you're contributing to documentation related to that specification, then linking to that specification is expected and acceptable.
 But you must disclose the relationship between you and the link.